May 8, 2016

 The next day we see the stark, simple and incredibly isolated tomb of Cyrus the Great (529 BCE), thought to be founder of the Persian Empire or father of the nation.
 I think the simple, natural tombs are more peaceful and thought provoking than the elaborately tiled versions. (see tomb below)

 We visit the mosque of Manar-e Ali Ibn Hamzeh.
-Zanny and I are given special chadors to wear when touring this mosque that has two minarets, an exterior dome, and courtyard rooms.
+Zanny and I are given special chadors to

 Women entering Women's Entrance |